timjacksonm/The-Game-Of-Life/README.md

 <li>Implement the ability to sort patterns by an author's name or by size.</li>
 <li>Add authentication, so a user would have to log in to delete patterns from the CustomCollection.
 Allow admins to edit WikiCollection patterns.</li>
 <li>More performance improvements.
 One known bug is if you resize the screen in quick succession the browser will crash and freeze completely.</li>
+<li>Make menu navigation moveable or an option to minimize so it doesn't block the top middle portion of the grid.</li>
 </ol>

 ## Resources